-(i) A figure IV is a note from a musical instrument
+(i) Figure IV is a note from a musical instrument

-(ii) A figure I is a soft (or feeble) note
+(ii) Figure I is a soft (or feeble) note

-(iii) A figure II is a bass (or low frequency) note
+(iii) Figure II is a bass (or low frequency) note

 Shows the wave patterns of three sounds A, B and C. Name the characteristic of sound which is same between (i) A and B, (ii) B and C, and (iii) C and A

-(i) Both A and B have same amplitude and waveform.
-Thus loudness and quality is same.
+(i) Both A and B have the same amplitude and waveform.
+Thus loudness and quality is the same.

-(iii) In figures C and A, frequency of both the sound is same and hence, pitch is same
+(iii) In figures C and A, frequency of both the sound is the same and hence, the pitch is the same

 A microphone is connected to the Y-input of a C.R.O.
 Three different sounds are made in turn in front of the microphone.
 Their traces (a), (b) and (c) produced on the screen are shown in figure

 (i) Which trace is due to the loudest sound?
-Give reason for your answer.
+Give the reason for your answer.